 “Where patients get treated can have a dramatic effect on their outcomes,” Dr. Macleod says.
 “Our study is basically looking at the population level using Medicare which is representative across the United States.”

 Dr. Macleod’s study will assess the quality of treatment kidney cancer patients receive for surgery and other stages of the disease across different centers all over the United States.
 The second part of his study will examine which factors make patients less likely to access a high-quality kidney cancer center, addressing disparities in access to the highest quality of kidney cancer care.

 Dr. Macleod says he’s always had an interest in learning more about kidney cancer.

 I like that kidney cancer is a multi-disciplinary illness.
-Back in medical school, one of the things that drew me to oncology was settings like tumor board where specialists across different specialties of medicine are working together to figure out the best treatment for complicated patients,
+Back in medical school, one of the things that drew me to oncology was settings like tumor board where specialists across different specialties of medicine are working together to figure out the best treatment for complicated patients,” he explains.